rednafi/rednafi.com/content/python/mixins.md

 variable.

-If you really want to dive deeper into mixins and their real-life use cases, checkout the codebase of the [requests] library.
+If you really want to dive deeper into mixins and their real-life use cases, checkout the codebase of the requests[^5] library.
 It defines and employs many powerful mixin classes to bestow superpowers upon different concrete classes.

 ## Building powerful custom data structures with mixins